 Since every whole food has protein in it, you have literally millions of great options to choose from when it comes to creating a balanced diet with the right percentage of protein for your body*.
 We’ve selected ten nutritious plants to get you started, for both their protein content and other health benefits.
 You may be surprised at some of the veggies, nuts and grains that made it onto the list.

 *More is not necessarily better when it comes to protein.
 The Recommended Dietary Allowance (RDA) for the average, sedentary adult is only 0.8 grams per kilogram of body weight.
 Some healthcare professionals argue that this level is too high.
 No matter whose recommendation you choose to follow, the fact is that each person’s protein needs are different, but all can be met with a plant-based diet.

-If you’re like me, pumpkin is one of your favorite fall foods.
-The last time you steamed up some squash or pumpkin, did you have the seeds though?
+The last time you steamed up some squash or pumpkin, did you save the seeds?
 One ounce of pumpkin seeds contains 9.35 grams of protein!
 That’s over two grams more than the same quantity of ground beef.
-Their high protein content and level of nutrients makes them a wonderful addition to any salad or snack.
+Their high protein content and level of other nutrients makes them a wonderful addition to any salad or snack.

 - Tryptophan: Helps fight depression (converted into serotonin and niacin).

 - Glutamate (needed to create GABA): Anti-stress neorochemical, helps relieve anxiety and other related conditions.